 Should the skill be autonomous?
 Users probably expect most robot applications to be autonomous, i.e work without a human controlling them, but this is often not the case.
 Many applications are wizarded, i.e controlled by an operator called wizard that is hidden from the user.
 This is a smart way to test out a skill in an early stage, before you have invested enough in the language model and automatic state transitions needed to automate the interaction.

 Should the users be kept anonymous or do we want them to identify themselves?
 If they do identify themselves, how do we authenticate them if they are returning users?
 How do we manage personal information?

-Competences needed to build Furhat applications - called skills
+Competences needed to create Furhat applications - called skills

 - Knowledge of WHAT we want to communicate